Do you know how you can tell that you struggle with pride? When you’re terrified to admit you are prideful because of what others might think.

 I once read a quote—which I haven’t been able to find again but has always stuck with me in spirit—that basically says humility is the ability and willingness to recognize and celebrate the accomplishments of others along with your own.
 This quote from Rabbi Nilton Bonder comes close: “A humble person is totally different from a person who cannot recognize and appreciate himself as part of this world’s marvels.”

 Be proud of who you are.
 If you’re kind or thoughtful, intellectual or artistic, loving or justice-minded, be proud of that.
 Be proud of what you accomplish.
 Whether it’s meeting a goal, launching a business, mentoring other people, starting a charity, or learning a new skill, be proud of it.

-Find satisfaction in who you are—in who God made you to be—and in the things you do.
+Find satisfaction in who you are—in who God made you be—and in the things you do.
 Don’t become so focused on them that you cross over into pridefulness or arrogance.
-But don’t pretend the strengths and accomplishments don’t exist either.
+But don’t pretend the strengths and accomplishments don’t exist, either.

 When have you felt most proud of yourself?
 Do you struggle with the distinction between humility and low self-esteem?